Funeral Information

 May their souls, and the souls of all the faithful departed, through the mercy of God, rest in peace.
 Amen.”

 Church Funerals.
 We are sorry to hear about the death of your loved one.
 May they rest in peace!
 Let us sit down together to pray and to prepare for the religious part of your loved one’s funeral.
 There are prayers at the funeral home, prayers at the church, and prayers at the grave.
 The other details of the funeral are handled through the assistance of your funeral director.
-Funerals should be held soon after the death of a loved one, to pray for the repose of their soul and to comfort you spiritually in the midst of your immediate sorrow and loss.
-May faith be our consolation, and eternal life our hope!
+Funeral liturgies should be held soon after the death of a loved one, to pray for the repose of their soul and to comfort you spiritually in the midst of your immediate sorrow and loss.
+May faith be your consolation, and eternal life your hope!

 - At the funeral home, there is a “celebration of a past life.”
 This part of the funeral is really all about your loved one.
 Pictures, mementos and shared stories of your loved one’s past life bring back many beautiful memories that you can recall, cherish, and treasure together for many years to come.